 - Waste Management: Effective Waste Management is a great source to protect the environment.

-- Consumer Awareness: Pollution can be reduced by awareness such as by convincing the general public to use CFL, paper bags, public transport and not to use firecrackers.
+- Consumer Awareness: Pollution can be reduced by awareness such as by convincing the general public to use CFL, paper bags, public transport, and not use firecrackers.

 - Compliance: DPCC laid down some guidelines for industries and Health care establishments to reduce environmental Pollutants in Delhi as per the Master Plan Delhi 2021.

 Main Functions of the DPCC

 - To provide recommendations to the Delhi Government on any matter concerning the prevention and control of water and air pollution.

-- Organize the consumer awareness programs on the prevention and control of air and water pollution and waste management through mass media.
+- To organize consumer awareness programs on the prevention and control of air and water pollution and waste management through mass media.

 - To collect, compile and prepare technical and statistical data related to air and water pollution.

 - To lay down the standard of sewage and trade effluents and for emission from industrial plants, automobiles, and Health Care establishments.

 - To help with the development of new technology for the treatment of sewage, trade effluents, and control equipment.

 - To Issue the Authorization to industries and health care establishments, falling in Bio-Medical Waste Authorization, Hazardous Waste Management Authorization, Plastic Waste Management, Battery Waste Management, and E-waste Authorization.